-- Remember the inspection is to make sure the wrestlers comply with a set of grooming, health and safety standards promulgated by the NFHS/OHSAA. - These health standards ensure that contestants, referees, tappers, etc. all have a safe environment in which to participate. - o Inspect the athletes before the coach/trainer does any taping. - Suggested order of inspection: - A. Check fingernails, - B. Check hair (there is no longer a hair length rule) - Mustache - Beard - Facial stubble - Shaved heads (abrasiveness) may wear an approved hair covering in lieu of shaving the scalp. - C. Continue the skin inspection by thoroughly scanning down the length of the body. - Get in the same rhythm or pattern as you move through the line-up. - Look around the front and side of the face & forehead. - Check under the chin to look in the back of neck region & hair line.
+- Remember the inspection is to make sure the wrestlers comply with a set of grooming, health and safety standards promulgated by the NFHS/OHSAA. - These health standards ensure that contestants, referees, tappers, etc. all have a safe environment in which to participate. - Inspect the athletes before the coach/trainer does any taping. - Suggested order of inspection: - A. Check fingernails, - B. Check hair (there are no longer hair length and facial hair restrictions) - Beard skin must be visible for skin check - Shaved heads/facial stubble (abrasiveness) may wear an approved hair covering/face mask in lieu of shaving the scalp/face.

+C. Continue the skin inspection by thoroughly scanning down the length of the body.

-- Inspect the scalp (do not touch the athlete) as skin conditions may be obscured by the hair. - D. Ask the wrestler to raise the arms to examine the sides, under the armpits, and the underside of the arms. - E. With the front inspection complete, ask the contestant to spin around to begin the rear side inspection.
-Start at the top, begin with the hair line to look for possible skin conditions on the scalp. - F. Continue the skin inspection by looking carefully around the back of the neck, across the shoulders through the lower back, and complete the inspection with a close look at the back of the knees. - When you find any part of the contestant inspection process (e.g., grooming issues) that does not satisfactorily meet with your approval, tell the wrestler that he/she cannot compete until the issue is remedied. - It is recommended that the weigh master place a capital M(mustache), N(nails), or S(shave), next to the name/weight class of a wrestler who does not pass the grooming inspection.
+- Get in the same rhythm or pattern as you move through the line-up. - Look around the front and side of the face & forehead. - Check under the chin to look in the back of neck region & hair line. - Inspect the scalp (do not touch the athlete) as skin conditions may be obscured by the hair.

+D. Ask the wrestler to raise the arms to examine the sides, under the armpits, and the underside of the arms.

+E. With the front inspection complete, ask the contestant to spin around to begin the rear side inspection.
+Start at the top, begin with the hair line to look for possible skin conditions on the scalp.

+F. Continue the skin inspection by looking carefully around the back of the neck and complete the inspection with a close look at the legs and the back of the knees.

+- When you find any part of the contestant inspection process (e.g., grooming issues) that does not satisfactorily meet with your approval, tell the wrestler that he/she cannot compete until the issue is remedied. - It is recommended that the weigh master place a capital B (beard), N (nails), or S (shave for abrasiveness), next to the name/weight class of a wrestler who does not pass the grooming inspection.

-NOTE: With the 2020-2021 NHFS Rules changes, hair length is no longer restricted.
-However, a wrestler may choose to wear an approved hair cover or approved hair control devices.
+NOTE: With the NHFS Rules changes, hair length and facial hair are no longer restricted.
+However, a wrestler may choose to wear an approved hair cover, approved hair control devices, or face mask.
 As in past practice, the hair cover must be attached to the head gear and shall not be abrasive.
-A legal hair control device must be made of a material that is soft and flexible.
+A legal hair control device must be made of a material that is soft, flexible, and non-abrasive.
 The referee must approve all hair covers and hair control devices prior to competition (at weigh-ins).
-The restrictions on facial hair have not changed.
-A contestant may compete with facial hair if a face mask designed for wrestling (must completely cover the facial hair) is worn.
-A neatly trimmed mustache that does not to extend below the lower lip is allowable.